-Before starting to work with a wood router, you should know that not all the bits are the same and that there are different bits for different purposes.
+Before starting to work with a wood router to make DIY projects, you should know that not all the bits are the same and that there are different bits for different purposes.
 There are basic straight router bits that make straight cuts or just hollow the area.

-Flush-trim bits are used to trim edges of specific materials, and chamfer bits can cut a bevel of a particular edge, mostly used in decorative purposes.
+Flush-trim bits are used to trim edges of specific materials, and chamfer bits can cut a bevel of a particular edge, mostly used for decorative purposes.

 When you make a cut, you should put a piece of scrap wood at the end of the wood, to prevent it from blowing out.
 If it is not absolutely necessary, never do the routing from right to left, if the bit is rotating clockwise.
 You could quickly lose control, which can be very dangerous.

 When you start, you should begin with shallow cuts.
 Or more precisely, a series of shallow cuts.
 It will allow more control over the router and will also compensate for the inadvertent gouges that the router makes.

 Additionally, one of the most vital things to keep in mind is to use only very sharp and quality bits.
 The fact is, cheaper bits are usually low-quality, and most of the time, they won’t create as clean cuts as high-quality bits would.

 However, it doesn’t mean that cheap bits can’t do the job, but you must be an experienced woodworker to know which budget option router bits are still of good quality.

 Although it is advised and much easier to do the routing by going along the grain instead of against it, sometimes you might need to route the end-grain wood.
 In that case, you should start by cutting the ends first.

 Note that the speed at which you pass the router bit through the wood is essential.
 It should be smooth, but also not too slow since it will affect the actual cuts.